The Growth Framework®.

 Reducing founder dependency.

 One business owner was personally managing 50-plus clients.
 Strong team, good revenue, but every key decision still ran through her.
 Redistributing decision-making and aligning standards across the business allowed it to run without constant founder involvement.
+The founder got her time back.
+The business kept performing.
+In several cases, that freed-up capacity was what made the next stage of growth possible.